 The frontman of the Britpop band revealed reunion rumours surrounding the band are true.

-According to a series of tweets from an attendee at the event, the Common People singer - who formed the band in 1984 - called the clip “deliberately cryptic” before he revealed the band’s plans to “play some concerts”.
+According to a series of tweets from an attendee at a Guardian-hosted live Q&A event, the Common People singer called a clip “deliberately cryptic” before he revealed the band’s plans to “play some concerts”.

 He told the crowd on Monday night (25th July): “It was deliberately cryptic.
 It’s a line from This is Hardcore...
 Next year, Pulp are going to play some concerts.”

-The rumours were ignited by a cryptic video shared on social media last week, which was shared on Cocker's own Instagram and posed the question: "What exactly do you do for an encore".
+The video in question was shared on social media last week and posed the question: "What exactly do you do for an encore".